-This could be a great way for your elf to announce his arrival! (photo credit: Melanie Stofka)
+This could be a great way for your elf to announce his arrival, or send a personal message to your kids.

 Do You Wanna Build a Snowman?

-All you need are a few large marshmallows, mini marshmallows, some pretzel sticks, and a black Sharpie marker.
+All you need for this last-minute Elf on the Shelf idea are a few large marshmallows, mini marshmallows, some pretzel sticks, and a black Sharpie marker.

 If you have some extra time, you could build a snowman family!
-(But remember, the point of this is to create maximum fun with minimum time!) (photo credit: BombshellBling.com)
+(But remember, the point of this is to create maximum fun with minimum time!) (idea inspiration: BombshellBling.com)

 LEGO Elf master

 If you have a ton of LEGOs or Duplo, stage your elf as if he’s built something amazing!